wangmuy/octopress-i18n/readme.md

-# Jekyll I18n support
+# Octopress I18n support

-Adds easy internationalisation support to your jekyll.
+Adds easy internationalisation support to your octopress.
 Allows you to use a view helper to translate keys.
 Store the keys in yml files.

     // index.html
     <span>{% i18n this_is_awesome %}</span>

-    // source/_locales/en.yml
+    // source/_locales/zh_CN.yml
     this_is_awesome: 酷毙了

 ## Instructions